-Our work is focused on five key areas and is guided by the following principles:
+Our work is focused on four key areas and is guided by the following principles:

 - The right to live with one’s partner and/or children is a fundamental human right.

 - The right to resign and freely change employers is a fundamental human right.

 - Everyone is entitled to equal protection under the law, regardless of type of occupation, country of origin, or immigration status.